 Behavioral science holds significant implications for many aspects of society—journalism, law, health care and technology, to name a few—as well as in the choices we make throughout everyday life such as where we live or work, and whom we vote for, hire or even partner with.

 But the area of greatest initial focus has been in finance and economics.
 The new decision paradigm reveals critical insights about the way people spend, save and invest.
 This causes many to question the assumptions behind decades-old financial theories that form the pillars of our financial system.

 A great deal of research has been conducted during the past 40 years toward finding out how behavioral science affects financial decisions among both individual investors and industry professionals, and in turn how it affects the financial markets themselves.

-So, any individual can take advantage of the same course as career financial planners.
+So any individual can take advantage of the same course as career financial planners.
 The course does not require a specific educational background in either psychology or financial theory, and is as valuable for individuals who manage their own finances and investments as it is for certified financial planners.
-While many U.S. universities now offer courses in Behavioral Finance, very few offer both online and classroom options and make their courses openly available to the public.
+While many U.S. universities now offer courses in Behavioral Finance, very few offer an online option and make their courses openly available to the public.

-Richard Lehman, M.B.A., is the author of Far From Random: Using Investor Behavior and Trend Analysis to Forecast Market Movement (Bloomberg, 2009).
-He has a Wall Street and financial industry background spanning 34 years, and he is the founder of BehavioralFinance.com.
-He is also a frequent public speaker on behavioral finance at both individual and professional associations.
+Richard Lehman, M.B.A., is the author of Options for Volatile Markets: Managing Volatility and Protecting Against Catastrophic Risk (Bloomberg, 2011).
+He has a Wall Street and financial industry background spanning 34 years, and he is the founder of RHL Capital, LLC.